top of page

 For small mammals:

-• Leave gaps in fencing to create hedgehog highways.
+• Leave low gaps in fencing to create hedgehog highways.

-• Grow ground covers like bugle (Ajuga reptans) and creeping thyme.
+• Grow ground covers like bugle (Ajuga reptans) and creeping thyme for shelter.

 European hedgehog (Erinaceus europaeus) exploring a garden habitat in Devon, supported by wildlife-friendly features like log piles and native planting.